wsaqaf/mecodify-docker/README.md

 ##### Still experimental

-This repo is in its early initiation stage and we hope to improve it over time.
+This repo is in development and we hope to improve it over time.
 Feel free to contribute, test and support this work.
 Note that the docker version is meant to be run locally on your device and therefore it uses the 'root' username and no password for the mysql server.
 If you wish to use it on a server, it is *highly recommended* to update the mysql login credentials manually.

 A special thank you goes to [pvanheus](https://github.com/pvanheus) for suggesting to create a docker for Mecodify.
 I also wish to thank members of the open-source community who have provided the community with the code that was used in this repo.